Edinburgh bus station: Services

 Buses and coaches connect Glasgow, Perth, Dundee, Aberdeen, Fife, Scottish Borders, Dumfries & Galloway and Berwick-upon-Tweed.

-FlixBus, Megabus and National Express connect to farther destinations, mainly in England and Wales.
+FlixBus and National Express connect to farther destinations, mainly in England and Wales.

 The bus station also has connection to the Edinburgh Trams.
 The closest stop is St Andrew Square situated at the west exit, or Picardy Place is a short walk east from the Elder Street exit onto York Place.